 Booker in Lipscomb County, Texas — The American South (West South Central)

 Other nearby markers.
-At least 5 other markers are within 17 miles of this marker, measured as the crow flies.
-Booker (approx. 1½ miles away); Route of Jones and Plummer Trail (approx. 1½ miles away); No Man's Land (approx. 4.7 miles away in Oklahoma); Darrouzett Cemetery (approx. 10.6 miles away); Site of the Trading Post (approx. 17 miles away).
+At least 7 other markers are within 15 miles of this marker, measured as the crow flies.
+Heart Cemetery (approx. 3.3 miles away); Route of Jones and Plummer Trail (approx. 4.8 miles away); Booker (approx. 4.8 miles away); View Point Cemetery (approx. 4.8 miles away); No Man's Land (approx. 7.7 miles away in Oklahoma); Darrouzett Cemetery (approx. 9.8 miles away); The Buried City (approx. 14.3 miles away).

 Credits.
 This page was last revised on August 2, 2020.
 It was originally submitted on August 2, 2020, by Allen Lowrey of Amarillo, Texas.
 This page has been viewed 39 times since then.
 Photos: 1, 2, 3. submitted on August 2, 2020, by Allen Lowrey of Amarillo, Texas. • J. Makali Bruton was the editor who published this page.